fspacheco/robot-program/DobotStudio/lab-mg400-tools.md

 ![](img/dobot-mg400-tools/IO-panel.svg)

-## Checking the height to pick a mosaic title
+## Checking the height to pick a mosaic tile

-In this lab, you start picking and placing mosaic titles with dimensions 24 x 24 x 4mm.
+In this lab, you start picking and placing mosaic tiles with dimensions 24 x 24 x 4mm.
 The vacuum cup is expected to touch the top of the table with Z coordinate -161.5 mm (it depends of how deep the gripper was attached to the tool shaft).
-Then, to touch the top of the mosaic title, the coordinate should be -161.5 + 4mm = -157.5 mm.
+Then, to touch the top of the mosaic tile, the coordinate should be -161.5 + 4mm = -157.5 mm.
 Since there is this variation in the attachment of the gripper to the tool shaft, you need to test what is the correct height for your setup:

 1. Create a pose ```(350, 0, -157, 0)``` in Dobot Studio.
 2. Move to this pose.
-3. Position a mosaic title exactly below the vacuum cup.
+3. Position a mosaic tile exactly below the vacuum cup.
 4. Turn on the vacuum (digital output 1).
-5. If the cup does not grab the title, turn off the vacuum.
+5. If the cup does not grab the tile, turn off the vacuum.
 6. Move the arm 0.1 mm down.
 Use the step mode in the control panel.
-Then repeat steps 4 to 6 until the cup grabs the mosaic title.
+Then repeat steps 4 to 6 until the cup grabs the mosaic tile.

 ![](img/dobot-mg400-tools/step-mode.svg)

+Add this value to your notebook :notebook:.
 In my tests, the Z coordinate was -157.4 mm.

 :warning: If you move too fast to a coordinate outside the workspace, you will get an error.
 So, do it carefully.